wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 5 And the number of the soldiers of the king that landed at Plattsburgh was more than a thousand men, and the name of their chief captain was Murray.

-6 And a captain of the United States, whose name was Mooers, a man of valor, strode to gather together the husbandmen of the place, but they were not enough.
+6 And a captain of the United States, whose name was Mooers, a man of valor, strove to gather together the husbandmen of the place, but they were not enough.

 7 So the army of the king captured the place ; and the men of Columbia fled before the men of war of Britain.